machingclee/machingclee.github.io/static/media/260-self-reflection-on-db.d614b6ad.md

   If we want to select data, we need to `case, when, then, else, end` many times.

 #### What I succeeded
-Researched on various methods, orm, youtube videos for database adminstration, eventually
+Researched on various ORMs, youtube videos on those frameworks, pros and cons, combining the experience with sql tutorial from other languages, eventually

 - Adopted **Prisma** as a table migration tool in light of `Flyway` in spring boot and `Goose` in golang.

-- Use **Kysely** as a ***type-safe*** query builder.
+- Used **Kysely** as a ***type-safe*** query builder.

-- Standardize the approach to ***version*** all the schema changes in database, and reproduce all the changes to different environments.
+- Standardized the approach to ***version*** all the schema changes in database, and reproduce all the changes to different environments.

 Our product works well with the database and developers can easily write their query with good semantic meaning, for example: